graph-genome/graph_summarization/README.md

 # Developer Instructions
 **Environment**: [Anaconda 3.7 ](https://www.anaconda.com/distribution/)
 Ggfapy etc. does not have an anaconda package, so it's necessary to use pip:
-`pip install -r requirements.txt`
+`pip install -r requirements_dev.txt`

 **IDE:**  Pycharm Professional 2019.1 available for free for academics.
 * Travis CI - automatically runs tests on master and development branches
 * Jupyter Notebook - run from the same Anaconda environment.
 Notebooks are useful for prototyping, mature code gets moved to .py files for reuse.
 They can be matured into a user manual.

 **Django:** This project uses django for its relational database.  db.sqlite3 is not included in the repo.
+You will need a super user to be able to browse the database in the administrator backend.
 To setup Django database file run
 ```
 python manage.py migrate
 python manage.py createsuperuser
 ```
+In development, changes to the models.py need a new migration created using
+`python manage.py makemigrations`

 #### Branches